 I would like it to be my personal relationship with those who read it.
 I would like it to be the friend in my life, on all things culinary.
 Essentially I would like it to be a part of who I am, but mainly, I would like it to encourage you to love cooking.

 I love growing things as much as I love cooking, so the seasons play a big part in my life.
 My allotment also makes me aware of exactly what is coming into season.
-I love late spring in particular for the elderflowers, rhubarb, rocket, spinach and asparagus, followed by the joy of all the summer fruits and on to pumpkins and squashes in Autumn.
-I would find it hard to choose one favourite ingredient but it may just have to be some freshly picked raspberries, apart from the home grown chillies of course.
+I love late spring in particular for the elderflowers, rhubarb, rocket, spinach and asparagus, followed by the joy of all the summer stone fruits and berries moving on to pumpkins and squashes in Autumn.
+I would find it hard to choose one favourite ingredient but it may just have to be some freshly picked raspberries.

 Having loved cooking from an early age, my first memories of cooking came from Robert Carrier in the 70s, making his classic vinaigrette to have with avocados and to dip vegetables in was my first lesson in cooking.